 A new way to sketch when it just hasn't come together

-Aristotle said that an image or colour being perceived by the visual sense changed us physically, that something of the image became part of us.
+Aristotle said that an image or colour, being perceived by the visual sense, changes us physically; that something of the image became part of us.

 I do too.
 I take that inward response and place it in the world through art-making.
 It's the reason I paint.
 To experience it deeply.
-And possibly others will connect too.
-Certainly, once it is on the canvas, it can be perceived by others who can make their own absolutely unique response.
+And possibly others will connect too when the work is made.
+Certainly, once it is on the canvas, it is a new painting as perceived by others' own absolutely unique response.
 The work literally becomes theirs.

-My instagram page has my latest work on @ejanecampion.
+My instagram page has my latest work on @eleanorjanecampion.